JulioCesarRamirez/topic-explorer/README.md

 ### `nvm use`

-After intalled node you can run the following to isntall all the dependencies needed
+After installing node you can run the following to install all the dependencies needed

 ### `npm ci`

 ## Token generation

-This app needs a github token like [this one](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql).
+This app needs a GitHub token like [this one](https://docs.github.com/en/graphql/guides/forming-calls-with-graphql).

-After generating your token, you will create a `.env` file at root level that contains
+After generating your token, you will create a `.env` file at the root level that contains

 ```
 REACT_APP_GRAPHQL_API_URL=https://api.github.com/graphql